William Borah: Marriage and family

 In 1895, Borah married Mary McConnell of Moscow, Idaho, daughter of Governor William J. McConnell.
 They first met in Moscow while he was campaigning for her father.
-They had no children and she lived in Washington, D.C., into the 1960s; she died in 1976 at the age of 105.
+They had no children.
+Mary lived in Washington, D.C., into the 1960s; and died in 1976 at the age of 105.
 Small and elegant, she was commonly known as "Little Borah".

 Borah had an affair with his close friend Alice Roosevelt Longworth, the eldest child of Theodore Roosevelt.
 He was the biological father of her daughter, Paulina Longworth Sturm (1925–1957).
 One family friend said of Paulina, "everybody called her 'Aurora Borah Alice.

 Sites, memorials and cultural effect

 In 1947, the state of Idaho presented a bronze statue of Borah to the National Statuary Hall Collection, sculpted by Bryant Baker.
 Idaho's highest point, Borah Peak, at 12,662 ft was named for him in 1934, while he was dean of the Senate.
 Two public schools are named for him: Borah High School in Boise, opened in 1958, and Borah Elementary School in Coeur d'Alene.
 William E. Borah Apartment, Windsor Lodge, his longtime home in Washington (Note: Borah did not maintain a home in Idaho after his election to the Senate, staying at a hotel or with friends when he returned to the state.) was designated a U.S. National Historic Landmark in 1976.

 Borah was the subject of a 1963 episode, "The Lion of Idaho", of the syndicated television anthology series Death Valley Days.
 In the episode, Borah as a young attorney (played by Steve Forrest) defends a woman in Nampa on a murder charge.

 At the University of Idaho, an annual symposium on international problems and policy is held by the Borah Foundation, which operates under the university's auspices.
 The symposium is intended to honor Borah's memory "by considering the causes of war and the conditions necessary for peace in an international context".
 The inaugural edition was held in September 1931, and included Borah himself.
 Also affiliated with the university is the William Edgar Borah Outlawry of War Foundation, which was funded by a donation from Borah's colleague in the outlawry movement, Salmon Levinson, in 1929.